Morris Cafritz: Real estate development career

 In 1916, he began developing two-story row-houses.
 In 1922, he founded Cafritz Construction and acquired a large tract of land for $700,000, which he financed with a down payment of $35,000; he eventually built 3,000 houses on the site.
 The first phase included 53 rowhouses in Petworth, which he sold for $8,950 each.

 He developed the Greenwich Forest neighborhood in Bethesda, Maryland.
 He built the now-demolished Ambassador Hotel, at 14th and K Street.
 In 1932, he led the group that constructed the Westchester Apartments, at which Barry Goldwater resided.
 The same year, Cafritz built homes in the neighborhood next to the National Arboretum.
 Cafritz built the Majestic Apartments.
 In 1938, he built his residence, a mansion at 2301 Foxhall Road, N.W.
 In 1949, he built the Cafritz Building, at 1625 Eye Street.
 He developed several office buildings along K Street, including 1725 K, 1725 I, and 1735 I Streets.

 Pentagon City was founded in 1946, when developers Morris Cafritz and Charles H. Tompkins acquired a 190-acre site of empty fields and commercial warehouses for $1.5 million.[2][3]
 On the Pentagon City Site Morris Cafritz developed the massive 1,600 unit River House Apartments.
 In the early 1960's Morris Cafritz received approval to bring the Washington, DC, Metro to the Pentagon City.
 The Pentagon City Metro stop was completed in the 1980's.
 In 2006 the remaining land at Pentagon City, including the River House Apartments, were sold to the New York City developer Vornado.
 At the same time the Cafritz warehouses were sold to the developer Kettler Brothers.
 Part of these properties are now the location for Amazon's new Washington, D.C. headquarters building.

-Prior to the passage of the 1968 Fair Housing Act, racial discrimination was legal in real estate.
-Cafritz used racially restrictive covenants to exclude African Americans and other racial minorities during his career.
-He advertised the whites-only Greenwich Forest neighborhood as "rigidly exclusive with protective restrictions."